 But who could have wanted Pennec dead?
 Could it be his unpleasant half-brother, the politician André Pennec?
 Or his weak son Loic?
 Or the slimy art-gallery owner Beauvois, who seems to have secrets?
 Why did Pennec install such a high-tech air-conditioning system in the restaurant?
 And how much does Madame Lajoux, the hotel’s elderly housekeeper and Pennec’s erstwhile mistress, actually know?
 The plot thickens considerably when it is revealed that Pennec had been told by his doctor shortly before his murder that he had a very short time left to live, and that he had made an appointment with the notaire to change his will.
 Then there’s a second murder…

 Dupin is an admirable creation.
-He bears something of a resemblance to Maigret, and in fact when the novel starts we find him having coffee in the Amiral Hotel, a real restaurant in Concarneau which featured in Simenon’s novel The Yellow Dog.
+He bears something of a resemblance to Maigret, and at the novel’s start, we find him having coffee in the Amiral Hotel, a real restaurant in Concarneau which featured in Simenon’s novel The Yellow Dog.
 He’s a bit grouchy, not very communicative, and given to a lot of coffee drinking and silent musing.
-He likes women and seems to have had a rather complicated love life, though this is only hinted at, and we are led to suspect that he may be about to strike up a relationship with the beautiful art historian Marie Morgane Cassel, who comes over from nearby Brest to help with some crucial identification.
+He likes women and seems to have had a rather complicated love life, though only hinted at, and we are led to suspect that he may be about to strike up a relationship with the beautiful art historian Marie Morgane Cassel, who comes over from nearby Brest to help with some crucial identification.

 Of course, aside from Dupin and the exciting plot with its intriguing cast of characters, it’s Finistere itself that gives the novel its enormous charm.
 I defy anyone to read it without longing to visit the area, which is lovingly described in great detail.
 The lovely old villages, the ports, the beaches, even the restaurants and their heavenly-sounding menus, come vividly to life, and I for one can hardly wait to get back there and explore for myself.
 I’d like to check out the Bois d’Amour: